ircv3/ircv3-specifications/extensions/chghost-3.2.md

 clients sharing the same channel as the target client, informing those clients that the user or host of the target client has changed.

-Servers SHOULD also send the `CHGHOST` command to the client who changed their host, as well as the previously-unspecified `396` numeric, whose exact value count changes per implementation (from two to three arguments), but always places the client's new host in the second-to-last position.

 The `CHGHOST` message is as follows:

     :nick!user@old_host.local CHGHOST new-user new_host.local